 Texas Gov. Rick Perry touted his state’s job creation record – the supposed “Texas miracle” – to a crowd of state legislators from across the country this morning and reiterated the point he’s consistently made during his 10-year tenure as governor: low taxes and a lax regulatory requirement is responsible for job creation in Texas.

 Yet the speech presented a toned-down version of Perry, who is expected to signal his presidential candidacy during an event Saturday.
-His comments came in
+His comments came in San Antonio at the annual meeting of the National Conference of State Legislatures, a bipartisan organization that is reluctant to take polarizing positions.
+More than 1,000 state legislators are attending the group's annual conference.

 Perry didn’t mention President Obama by name; the economy was the sole issue he discussed.
 He also didn’t discuss his candidacy for the presidency, though Texas Lieutenant Gov. David Dewhurst (who introduced the governor) suggested Perry is up for the task.